gchq/gaffer-doc/docs/getting-started/basics.md

 ## The Rest API

 Most of the interaction with a deployed Gaffer graph will be through the rest API.
-When deployed, the rest API will be available at defined address, accessing this address via a browser brings up a [Swagger UI](https://swagger.io/) with various GET and POST requests predefined for you to start using.
-Most of the GET requests simply retrieve information about the graph so can be useful to ensure your config files have been loaded correctly and the graph is operating normally.
+When deployed, the rest API will be available at a configurable address, accessing this address via a browser brings up a [Swagger UI](https://swagger.io/) with various GET and POST requests predefined for you to start using.

+Most of the GET requests simply retrieve information about the graph so it can be useful to ensure your config files have been loaded correctly and the graph is operating normally.
 The POST requests allow you to interact with the graph by loading data and running queries.

-The main POST request you will use in the API is `/graph/operations/execute`, this will ingest raw JSON to carry out operations on the Gaffer graph.
-Gaffer provides many pre built operations that are available to use and can be chained togther for more complex use cases.
-However, be aware that operation chains are usually highly specific to the data and results you wish to extract from the graph so please refer to the reference guide on [Gaffer operations](../reference/operations-guide/operations.md) for more detail on this.
+The main POST request end point you will use is `/graph/operations/execute`, this will ingest raw JSON to carry out operations on the Gaffer graph.
+Gaffer provides many pre built operations that are available to use and can be chained together for more complex use cases.
+However be aware, that operation chains are usually highly specific to the data and results you wish to extract from the graph so please refer to the reference guide on [Gaffer operations](../reference/operations-guide/operations.md) for more detail on this.

 !!! example "Example operation chain"

     The following operation chain gets all the elements in the graph then will count them and return the total.

     ```json
     {